TREASURIES-Yields drop as retail sales miss expectations

 The Commerce Department said retail sales increased 0.9

-helping to confirm that June might be a little bit too early."
+slightly helping to confirm that June might be a little bit too

 Weaker-than-expected jobs growth in March and more dovish